mweiss99/mweiss99.github.io/_pages/about.md

 Previously, I worked at the RAND Corporation as a research project specialist and the Georgia Health Policy Center as an intern with the Medicaid policy and business team.

 I am a founding member of the COVID Border Accountability Project (COBAP), an initiative that tracked country-level travel and migration policy responses to the COVID-19 pandemic.
-My work has appeared in *JAMA Health Forum*, *Scientific Reports*, and *Scientific Data*.
+My work has appeared in *JAMA Health Forum*, *Scientific Reports*, and *Scientific Data*, and is forthcoming in *The International Encyclopedia of Public Health*.

 I received my B.A. in political science and mathematics from Emory University in 2021.